AdaCore/training_material/courses/spark_for_ada_programmers/6_proof.rst

 * Non-functional specifications cannot be expressed as contracts

    - Time or space complexity
    - Timing properties for scheduling
    - Call sequences

 * But automatons can be encoded as contracts

    - Being in a given state is a functional property
    - Can use normal queries

-    + E.g. contracts on :filename:`Ada.Text_IO` use :code:`Is_Open`
+     + e.g. contracts on :filename:`Ada.Text_IO` use :ada:`Is_Open`

    - Or ghost imported functions that cannot be executed

      + When query cannot be expressed in the code

 -----------------------------------------------
 Limitations of Automatic Provers - Arithmetic